sapegin/washingcode-book/manuscript/Avoid_loops.md

 <!-- expect(kebabNames).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

-This wouldn’t work with functions that accept more than one parameter because `.map()` also passes an array index as the second parameter and a whole array as the third.
+This wouldn’t work with functions that accept more than one parameter because `map()` also passes an array index as the second parameter and a whole array as the third.
 Using `parseInt()`, a function that accepts the radix as its second parameter, would likely lead to unexpected results:

 ```js
 const inputs = ['1', '2', '3'];